michalis0/Cloud-and-Advanced-Analytics/project/iot_gcp.md

 * Substitute the path to the private key you generated and run the following command to get a jwt:
   `python3 jwt_create.py PATH/TO/RSA_PRIVATE.PEM`
   You will need to insert the jwt in the app file (see code below).
+* In the microython file, you need to fill the first few lines with the IDs you annotated during the procedure, your wifi, and the jwt.
 * We need to send some files to the m5Stack.
 In order to send the data, we need to use the ampy library.
 On linux/Mac , You can install `ampy` with `sudo pip3 install adafruit-ampy`, on Windows `pip install adafruit-ampy` more info [here](https://github.com/scientifichackers/ampy).
 Once installed, you need to connect the m5 via cable to your pc, then you need to identify the name of the port to which it is connected.
 * - On windows, open "Device Manager", look for PORTS, then you should see something like (not necessarily identical): "Silicon Labs CP210x USB to UART Bridge (COM5).
 The port is COM5.
 * - On Mac, open "System information", go to USB, you should see something like USB 3.0 Bus, then CP2104 USB to UART Bridge Controller.
 Note the serial number.